jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 This part draws on one of the [the dplyr package articles](https://dplyr.tidyverse.org/articles/programming.html.

 In tidyverse, calling a variable with or without quotation mark (string or not) makes little difference because tidyeval is a non-standard evaluation.
-This flexibility runs into the following problem when it comes to programming.

 ```r